Trump To Withdraw US From Open Skies Treaty - UrduPoint

 "In this era of great power competition, we are looking to advocate for agreements that benefit all sides, and that include partners who comply responsibly with their obligations," Hoffman said.

+- New START treaty talks loom - It will be the third important arms control pact that Trump has withdrawn from since coming to office in January 2017.

-Since coming to office in January 2017, Trump has withdrawn from two other major arms control pacts, the 2015 JCPOA agreement to prevent Iran from advancing its nuclear weapons program, and the 1988 Intermediate Range Nuclear Forces Treaty with Russia.
+He has also dropped the 2015 JCPOA agreement to prevent Iran from advancing its nuclear weapons program, and the 1988 Intermediate Range Nuclear Forces Treaty with Russia.

 In both cases Trump accused the other side of violating treaty requirements.